Radhika Narayan

-Radhika Narayan is an Indian actress, working primarily in mainstream Kannada cinema, and in Kannada theater, is a method actress who is known for the selection of her projects.
+Radhika Narayan is an Indian actress, working primarily in mainstream Kannada cinema and Kannada theater.

 Early life

-Radhika Narayan was born in the Krishna Temple city Udupi, Karnataka.
-She is an engineering graduate from Vidya Vikas Institute of Engineering & Technology, in the Heritage city Mysore.
+Radhika Narayan was born in Udupi, Karnataka.
+She is an engineering graduate from Vidya Vikas Institute of Engineering & Technology, Mysore.
 Besides being a film actress, she is a trained Kathak dancer, who is actively involved with WeMove Theatre movement and also acted in short films.
 She has also worked as a model from earlier in her career.
 She was also a yoga instructor in Swami Vivekananda Yoga Anusandhana Samsthana in Bangalore.

 Career

-In her big screen debut in Anup Bhandari's directorial Kannada thriller RangiTaranga (2015), she plays the protagonist character as Indu Suvarna, the wife of Gautam Suvarna (Nirup Bhandari).
-The movie was critically acclaimed for its screenplay, score and cinematography.
-Due to its word-of-mouth marketing the movie was a blockbuster in Karnataka and got a tremendous response in its worldwide release.
+In her big screen debut in Anup Bhandari's directorial Kannada thriller, critically acclaimed RangiTaranga (2015), she plays the protagonist character as Indu Suvarna, the wife of Gautam Suvarna (Nirup Bhandari).
 Following Rangitaranga, Radhika played a supporting role in Pawan Kumar's thriller U Turn (2016).

-Recently, she has appeared in the Black Stone agarbatti's advertisement.